turingschool/curriculum/source/topics/performance/caching.markdown

 #### Advantages

 * Highest-possible performance
-* Unlike Fragment Caching, the page's HTML is stored on the filesystem (in `Rails.public_path` by default) so no external tools like Redis is necessary
+* Unlike Fragment Caching, the page's HTML is stored on the file system (in `Rails.public_path` by default) so no external tools like Redis is necessary

 #### Disadvantages

 * The cache file will continue to be served until it is expired, so pages which have data that changes frequently will likely not be a candidate for page caching
 * Small tweaks to a page (like displaying the current username up in the top navigation) can make page caching tricky or impossible
-* The same file is served regardless of the parameters in the request.  `/articles?page=1` would be written to the filesystem with the name `articles.html`, so a request for `/articles?page=2` would continue to serve `articles.html` with the content for page 1 even if the content should be different.
+* The same file is served regardless of the parameters in the request.  `/articles?page=1` would be written to the file system with the name `articles.html`, so a request for `/articles?page=2` would continue to serve `articles.html` with the content for page 1 even if the content should be different.

 ### Practice